Black Friday Statistics

 Black Friday Stats and Facts

-1. In 2019, a record-high of 189.6 million Americans shopped between Thanksgiving Day and Cyber Monday.
+1. In 2020, about 186 million Americans shopped between Thanksgiving Day and Cyber Monday.

 2. Nearly 60% of Americans shopped on Black Friday in 2019.

-About 151 million consumers or 59.5% of the US population bought something on Black Friday last year.
+Before the pandemic, about 151 million consumers or 59.5% of the US population bought something on Black Friday.
 This number was a bit higher in 2018 when 158 million Americans or 61.8% of US consumers made a purchase.
 Those who decided to shop on this date were mostly hunting for good deals, in line with the general Black Friday trends.
 Large crowds, not enough funds, or not needing anything were among the top reasons people didn’t buy anything.

 4. Over 20% of Black Friday shoppers spend 90% of their budget on gifts.